 Use the points as fast as possible and get them out of your account.
 They will likely just be a thorn in your side otherwise.

-You just need some activity every 6 months to prevent your miles from expiring so that means using miles or earning miles.
+You just need EARNING activity every 6 months to prevent your miles from expiring so that means using miles or earning miles.
 Before you cancel your card (with annual fee), you can call and ask to downgrade to the no annual fee card and just make a small charge every few months.
 If you have already cancelled the card, like me, the easiest fastest (and low cost) way to renew your miles for another 6 months is to redeem points for a magazine subscription.
 Subscriptions start at only 500-600 miles.
 Just be sure to order it for 2-3 weeks before your miles expire as it takes some time to process.
 It took almost 2 weeks for me.
 This works great as long as you will have enough miles to make your flight redemption after they deduct miles for your magazine.
 My goal is to have 40k to book 2 round trip tickets so I can still buy a few magazines to keep from expiring.
 If buying a magazine were to drop me below 40k, I would look at the EARN MILES list to extend the expiration or the USE MILES list to just burn my miles for a car rental or hotel night.

 - BOOK A FLIGHT: Redeem miles for a flight if you can find one or pay cash.